 True PRF is always autologous and not homologous.
 One example of this misconception is the use of lyophilized platelets from donors.
 Homologous platelets cannot be used and cannot secrete bioactive GF.
-Homologous platelet is antigenic due to their abundance of cell membranes.
+Homologous platelet are antigenic due to their abundance of cell membranes.

-PRF and SS contain great quantities of GFs, and do not need to be discarded as they could be useful in patient treatment [9].
+PRF and SS contain great quantities of GFs, and do not need to be discarded as they could be useful in patient treatment 9.
 The initial PRF exudate (rich of growth factors and serum proteins) is collected in the container and PRF membranes are stored in a serum-humidified environment.
-This is an effective method from a biological point of view.
-A new device, that we have tested in L-PRF clots and membranes preparation and procedure standardization, is L-PRF Wound Box (Crisci A. et al. 2017)[10-12].
+This is an effective method under a biological point of view.
+A new device, that we have tested in L-PRF clots and membranes preparation and procedure standardization, is L-PRF Wound Box (Crisci A. et al. 2017)10-12.
 It is an instrument where PRF clots can be turned into membranes.
-L-PRF clot contains almost all of the platelets and more than 50% of white blood cells coming from the initially drawn blood (Tab.1); furthermore, it shows a strong fibrin architecture and a particular tridimensional distribution of platelets and leukocytes.
+L-PRF clot contains almost all of the plateless and more than 50% of white blood cells coming from the initially drawn blood (Tab.I); furthermore, it shows a strong fibrin architecture and a particular tridimensional distribution of platelets and leukocytes.
 This device permits clot preservation in a humid, sterile environment for 1 hour, and it allows an increase in total growth factor release.
-Mean PDGF-AB produced quantities are significantly higher in every experimental instant (Figure 8) and TGF-\u03b31 (Figure 8) and VEGF (Figure 9) are significantly higher during the first 4 hours.
+Mean PDGF-AB produced quantities are significantly higher in every experimental instant and TGF-β1 (Fig.8) and VEGF (Fig.9) are significantly higher during the first 4 hours.
 Numerous studies have confirmed the gradual release of PDGF and TGF for 28 days from PRF formation [16].
 A possible explanation is that PRF polymerizes with a 3D structure progressively, slowly and naturally during centrifugation, and this helps to entrap cytokines released by platelets with the fibrin polymer.
-In addition, using the PRF Box, the clot compression into the membrane is carried out through a light compression, slow and homogeneous, and the resulting membrane always remains homogeneously wet and soaked by serum.
+In addition, using the PRF Box, the clot compression into membrane is carried out through a light compression, slow and homogeneous, and the resulting membrane always remains homogeneously wet and soaked by serum.
 This delicate method avoids extraction and loss of a significant GF quantity, and it is particularly obvious with PDGF-AB, because this growth factor is only released by platelets.
+On the contrary, it does not influence other intrinsic growth factors that are released slowly in elevated quantities for several days.
+The released quantities of VEGF and TGF-β1 are massively produced by leukocytes.